hyosung11/junior-to-senior-software-engineer/README.md

 ### State Management
 - can think of state as memory
 - state describes how the app should look
-- Redux: one massize object that holds state for our entire app and passes props down to the components.
+- Redux: one massive object that holds state for our entire app and passes props down to the components.
 ```JavaScript
 state = {
   admin: '',